Hundreds of beautiful photos to view and to buy.

 Informationen Łber Schottland - Die Menschen, das Land, die Kultur - bei uns erfahren Sie das Wichtigste.
 The popularity of Scotland as a tourist destination for Germans has resulted in this Web site from Germany, written totally in German.

 Elisabeth and Teije Smit from the Netherlands have travelled to a number of destinations, including Scotland.
 Their site provides (in English and Dutch) information, history and lots of photos including castles, prehistoric sites and panoramic views of Scotland.
 There is also an account of their journeys in Scotland.

 The Botanic Gardens in Edinburgh are a major tourist attraction in the city - at all times of year.
-The site also links to satellite gardens such as Younger Botanic Gardens> at Benmore, Logan Botanic Gardens> in the south-west and Dawyck Botanic Garden>
+The site also links to satellite gardens such as Benmore Botanic Gardens>, Logan Botanic Gardens> in the south-west and Dawyck Botanic Garden>

 Essential British Gardens is a digest of some of the finest gardens and arboretums throughout Britain and is based on the author's experiences and those of other keen gardening friends.
 The North of Scotland and South of Scotland sections have links to a wealth of Scottish gardens.